ElGuillermo/HLL_CRCON_Installer/README.md

 # HLL_CRCON_Installer
 Installs the latest Hell Let Loose (HLL) CRCON (see : https://github.com/MarechJ/hll_rcon_tool) on a fresh Linux system.

-This script will install any [required software](https://github.com/MarechJ/hll_rcon_tool/wiki/Getting-Started-%E2%80%90-Requirements#software-requirements).
+This script will install any [required software](https://github.com/MarechJ/hll_rcon_tool/wiki/Getting-Started-%E2%80%90-Requirements#software-requirements) (see list below).

 It will then install and configure CRCON, as described in the [installation procedure](https://github.com/MarechJ/hll_rcon_tool/wiki/Getting-Started-%E2%80%90-Installation).